angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 > **Pro Tip**: Be aware that while accessing an undefined member will not be a problem, trying to access to a member of an `undefined` or `null` variable will throw an error \(e.g. `robot.love.me`\).

-All non-primitive types are defined as objects \(including arrays and functions\), and any class you create will instance objects \(classes will be reviewed later\).
+All non-primitive types are defined as objects \(including arrays and functions\), and any class you create will instantiate objects.
 An object can also be used as a _map_ data structure.
-However, ES6 also provides a specific data structure for this case, we will see it later.
+However, ES6 also provides a specific data structure for this case, as we will see later.

 _**Array**_

-Arrays are represented using _square brackets _`[ ]`and each value is separated by a _comma.
-Arrays are commonly used as lists_ or _vectors_.
+Arrays are represented using _square brackets _`[ ]`and each value is separated by a _comma. \_Arrays are commonly used as_ lists_ or \_vectors_.
 For example:

 ```js
 let characters = ["Zaphod", "Ford", "Arthur", robot, 42];
 ```

-As you can see, an array can store any type, and mix types \(this includes _objects_, _functions_ and, _itself_\)
+As you can see, an array can store any type, and mix different types together \(this includes _objects_, _functions,_ and _itself_\)

-To access/modify elements, you can use \_square brackets \_with a number:
+To access/modify elements, you can use _square brackets_ with a number:

 ```js
 characters[0]; // "Zaphod"